 Central Amazon Conservation Complex

-The Central Amazon Conservation Complex comprises four nature reserves which together represent the most important ecosystems of the Amazon.
+The Central Amazon Conservation Complex comprises four nature reserves, representing the most important ecosystems of the Amazon.

 These include várzea and igapó forests, which are seasonally flooded by silty river water, and blackwater rivers, which slowly flow through forested swamps or wetlands.
 Furthermore, Anavilhanas is the second-largest river archipelago in the world with some 400 islands.
 The area is also known for its fish such as the giant Arapaima, many plant species, and endemic birds.

-Community Perspective: the easiest to reach (but possibly also the least rewarding) of the four components is Anavilhanas, which can be done on a day trip from Manaus.
+Community Perspective: the easiest to reach (but possibly also the least rewarding) of the four components is Anavilhanas, which can be done on a two-day trip from Manaus (as done by Frédéric) or as a day trip from Novo Airao (as Patrik did).
 Els covered Mamiraua, João Jaú NP, and Amana Reserve so far is unreviewed.

 Map of Central Amazon Conservation Complex